appseconnect/docs/_posts/Deployment/Environment Management/2018-11-20-Environment-Management.md

 1) Clicking on the Hosted environment, will provide you with TWO tabs: **Settings** and **Process Flows**.

-2) You will be able to view the following section when clicked on the **Settings** tab.
+2) You will be able to view the following section when clicked on the [**Settings**]() tab.
+You can view the following settings panel in the page.

-- **Retry Settings:** - This will enable you to configure the retry/resync of the integration process if executed on this environment.
+- **[Retry Settings]():** - This will enable you to configure the retry/resync of the integration process if executed on this environment.
 The following configuration can be made in the retry section.
-    - Frequency: This is a static field and is for the schedule period for the Resync to happen.
-By default, its configured as Daily.
-    - Start Time: This is a customizable field for the user.
-It defines the start time of the Resync Process.
-    - Execute For: This a time span as for how long the Resync process will occur.
-The span is processed in hours and users can customize it as per their requirement.
-By default, its configured as 0.
-    - Batch Size: This field states, the no of data in a batch to be resynced.
-The Default value is 10 but the users are open to customize as per their requirement.

-- **Log Settings:** You can control the way you want to view and store the logs for every execution on you hosted environment.
+- **[Log Settings]():** You can control the way you want to view and store the logs for every execution on you hosted environment.
-    - Log in Detail: Detailed log would be fetched as per the sync is processed.
-    - Log in Database: The log fetched, would be stored in the database.
-    - Set target for: Users can filter the failed sync based on Error, Info and Status.
-    - Severity Level: Users can filter the error logs based on the severity level of the errors generated.
-The severity level is categorized into Medium, High & Critical.

-   - **Pending Timeout Settings** - Users will be provided with the **Frequency of Pending Timeout** field in which users can provide with a timeout time period for a pending deployment process to suspend.
+- **[Pending Timeout Settings]()** - Users will be provided with the **Frequency of Pending Timeout** field in which users can provide with a timeout time period for a pending deployment process to suspend.
-    The default time period of the **Frequency of Pending Timeout** field is **5 mins**.
-Users can configure upto 60 mins.
-You cannot provide the Timeout time less than 5mins.

 ![hosteddetails2](\staticfiles\deployment\media\EasyEnv\hosteddetails2.PNG)

 3) Clicking on the **Process Flow Tab** You can view all the Process Flow those are deployed on that environment.